 X-Kuma-Revision, you can specify multiple headers separated by a comma:

-Access-Control-Expose-Headers: Content-Length, X-Kuma-Revision
+Access-Control-Expose-Headers: Content-Encoding, X-Kuma-Revision

 The definition of 'Access-Control-Expose-Headers' in that specification.